In-patient luxury rehab center in Thailand

 Social anxiety disorder: causes, symptoms, and treatments

 Social anxiety disorder (SAD) is a type of anxiety disorder characterized by intense fear and worry when experiencing or anticipating social situations.
-People with SAD worry they will be embarrassed, humiliated, or judged.
-Social anxiety is debilitating because it strongly limits a person’s life and activities.
-People with SAD aren’t anti-social in a way they hate other people.
+People with SAD worry they’re going to be embarrassed, humiliated, or judged.

-The causes of social phobia are inherited traits, brain structure abnormalities, and the environment.
-Symptoms of this condition include experiencing anxiety from people such as larger groups or strangers.
 When that happens, a person experiences physical reactions such as blushing, fast heartbeat, trembling, sweating, nausea, shortness of breath, dizziness, feeling that your mind has gone blank, and muscle tension.

 Treatment for social anxiety disorder relies on cognitive-behavioral therapy (CBT) and selective serotonin reuptake inhibitors (SSRIs).